Wawasan LRT station

-Wawasan LRT station is a light rapid transit station in USJ 14 of UEP Subang Jaya, Subang Jaya, Selangor, Malaysia.
-This station is located near the Kompleks Sekolah Wawasan primary school.
-The station's name Wawasan ('Vision' in Malay) refers to the school itself.
+Wawasan LRT station is a light rapid transit (LRT) station in the USJ 14 neighbourhood of UEP Subang Jaya, Subang Jaya, Selangor, Malaysia.
+This station is located near the Wawasan Primary School Complex (Kompleks Sekolah Wawasan in Malay).
+The station's name Wawasan ('Vision' in Malay) refers to the school complex itself.
 The station serves the nearby USJ 13, USJ 14 and USJ 19 neighborhoods.

-It is operated under the LRT Kelana Jaya Line.
+It is served by the LRT Kelana Jaya Line.
 Like most other LRT stations operating in the Klang Valley, this station is elevated.